elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

   // The restored resource is required to be specified.
 Elastio only reads data
   // from the restored bucket and doesn't modify it.
   //
-  // To assist in efficient scanning of the bucket you can deploy a an S3 changelog
+  // To assist in efficient scanning of the bucket you can deploy an S3 changelog
   // SQS event queue, that Elastio will use to do scanning of the bucket in parallel
   // with its restore process for maximum performance.
 See details in the paragraph
   // 'Scanning S3 in parallel with restoring'.